91nunocosta/todolist/README.md

 $ docker-compose -f docker-file-dev.yaml up -d
 ```

-Finally, you can run the tests:
+To execute the verifications, run:
 ```
-$ poetry run pytest
+$ tox
 ```

 For stopping the MongoDB instance (and releasing all the docker resources needed for it), run: